Xemptuous/RASQL/README.md

 # RASQL: Relation Algebra SQL

+An idea originating from my research into relational algrebra and how it has been lost to SQL and its dominance.
+I was originally curious as to what we might be losing out on, and I also saw a lack of evolution in the traditional syntax used to query databases, so I sought to develop something influenced by pure functional language paradigms in the sense of requiring proper thought and care in implementations, rather than throwing things together in duct-tape fashion.

+Plus I like learning new languages, and this was a good opportunity to do some more Zig.

+Below is the syntax spec I have been aiming for:

 ## Relational Algebra Overview

 One of the values of Relational Algebra-compliant databases is that in set theory, we cannot have